 EMPLOY YOUR CHILD.
-Employing your child provides tax benefits by shifting income from you to your child, who is typically in a lower tax bracket or may avoid tax entirely due to the standard deduction, which could be as high as \$13,850 for 2023.
+Employing your child provides tax benefits by shifting income from you to your child, who is typically in a lower tax bracket or may avoid tax entirely due to the standard deduction, which could be as high as \$14,600 for 2024.
 There can also be payroll tax savings since wages paid by sole proprietors to their children under age 18 are exempt from both social security and unemployment taxes.
 Employing your children has the added benefit of providing them with earned income, which enables them to contribute to a traditional or Roth IRA.
 Remember a couple of things when employing your child.
-First, wages must be reasonable given the child's age and work skills.
+First, wages must be reasonable given the child's age, skills, and job responsibilities.
 Second, if the child is in college or is entering soon, having too much earned income can harm the student's need-based financial aid eligibility.